Back to All Events

 Confirmed speakers:

-Annemieke Wolthuis, Researcher, trainer and mediator at Restorative Justice NL, substitute youth judge
+Annemieke Wolthuis, Researcher, trainer and mediator at Restorative Justice Nederland and Avans Hogeschool (Centre of Expertise Veiligheid en Veerkracht)

 Barbara Warwas, Lector Multilevel Regulation, THUAS